Elteoremadebeethoven/AnimationsWithManim/English/update_successions/enable_submobject_mode_recent_versions.md

 # Enable `submobject_mode` in the most recent version of Manim (jun/21)

-## And add this parameters to Animation CONFIG:
+## Open manimlib/animation/animation.py and add this parameters to Animation CONFIG:

 ```python3
         "submobject_mode": "None",